brianp/muxed/README.md

     <project>           The name of your project to open

 Subcommands:
-    new <project>                         To create a new project file snapshot -t <tmux_session> <project>  Capture a running session and create a config file for it
+    edit <project>                 Edit an existing project file new <project>                  To create a new project file snapshot -t session <project>  Capture a running session and create a config file for it
 ```

 ## Inspiration